Kasper Junker: AGF

 In the summer of 2016, Junker signed a three-year contract with Randers' Superliga rivals to the south, AGF, where he began the season as a starter due to Morten "Duncan" Rasmussen's injury in a pre-season match.

 Horsens

 On the last day of the transfer window, 31 August 2018, Junker signed with AC Horsens on a five-year contract for an undisclosed fee.
 However, the Horsens stated that it was a record transfer fee for the club.

 Norway

 On 9 August 2019, Junker was loaned out to Norwegian club Stabæk from Horsens for the rest of 2019 with an option to buy.
 On 17 December 2019, he signed a three-year contract with Norwegian club Bodø/Glimt from 1 January 2020.

 Japan

 In April 2021 he was sold to Japanese club Urawa Red Diamonds.
+On 5 January 2023, Nagoya Grampus announced the signing of Junker on loan from Urawa Red Diamonds for the season.
+On 5 January 2023, fellow J1 League club Nagoya Grampus announced the signing of Junker on loan for the 2023 season.
+At the end of the campaign, he left Urawa following the expiration of his contract, and subsequently joined Nagoya Grampus on a free transfer for the 2024 season.